 We Can Still Do This

 We hope life will be more familiar in 2022.
-For now, however, we continue to kindly ask each guest’s cooperation to support our COVID-19 measures.
-Comments left on our TripAdvisor page last year offer lovely insights into the effectiveness of everyone’s efforts.
+For now, however, we continue to kindly ask for each guest’s cooperation to support our COVID-19 measures.
+Comments left on our TripAdvisor page over the last two seasons offer lovely insights into the effectiveness of everyone’s efforts.

 Please feel free to call (1-888-647-6444) or float us an email (firstname.lastname@example.org) if there are any questions.

-We are so looking forwarding to seeing everyone on the river this summer.
+We are so looking forward to seeing everyone on the river this summer.